-The further you are acquainted with information about a destination and the conditions you can expect on your Wildland Adventure, the more you will enjoy your experience.
-We invite you to call our destination specialists on any numbers on the contact page so that we can answer any questions or concerns.
-The information below will also help you prepare for the thrilling experience ahead and enable you to get the very most from your trip.
+The more you are knowledgeable about a destination plus the conditions you may expect on your Uganda safari or gorilla safari adventure, the more you will enjoy your holiday.
+We encourage you to contact our travel specialists on the numbers listed on our contact page to ensure that we can respond to any questions or worries.
+The information provided below will as well assist you get ready for an enjoyable experience in advance and enable you to get the most out of your visit to Uganda.

-Not wastefully, it’s where the savannah meets the West African Jungle.
-Where else but in this impossibly lush country can one observe Lions Prowling the open plain in the morning and track Chimpanzees through the rain forest undergrowth the same afternoon, then the next day navigate tropical channels crowded with hippos and crocodiles previous to heading into the misty mountains to track and gaze deep into the eyes of the endangered mountain Gorillas with their dominants the Silver backs?
-Then one would say Uganda is compelling and unique with an assortment of natural infinite beauties!!
+Not wastefully, it’s where the savannah joins the West African Jungle.
+In which other place but in this impossibly verdant country can you see Lions moving in the open plains in the early morning and also track Chimpanzees in the undergrowth of the rain forest the same day, then the following day explore the tropical channels congested with hippos plus crocodiles before going into the misty green mountains to track and personally gaze into the big brown eyes of the unique though endangered mountain Gorillas led by the dominant Silver backs?
+Surely one would declare that Uganda is attractive and unique with a range of natural endless beauty!

-Once you book a safari with us, we give you comprehensive information about health safety measures and possible immunizations for travel to each destination.
-A consultation with your doctor, a local travel clinic, or public health office will help you decide which medications or vaccinations are necessary for your safe partaking in the safari/ tour.
-Our Staff are not licensed medical authorities, however, we know the exact areas, atmosphere and circumstances under which you will be traveling, all of which can affect the relative risk of exposure to health conditions and help you make decisions concerning immunizations and prescription medicines.
-Anticipatory measures against infectious diseases may require advance planning for immunizations.
-Pregnant women and parents traveling with young children should consult their physician or pediatrician.
+As soon as you reserve your Uganda safaris with us, we offer you in depth information regarding health safety measures as well as possible immunizations for going to each destination.
+We recommend that you consult your doctor, a travel clinic, or the public health office to assist you decide the exact medications and vaccinations you need for your safe indulging in your safari or tour.
+Although our Staff aren’t licensed medical experts, they are knowledgeable about the exact areas, environment and conditions under which you’ll be traveling, which may affect the relative chance of exposure to different health conditions and assist you make resolutions regarding immunizations plus prescription medicines.
+Defensive measures against the infectious diseases may need advance planning for various immunizations.
+Parents plus Pregnant women vacationing with young kids should seek advice from their pediatrician.

 Visa and Passport Requirements